wp-plugins/are-you-a-human/readme.txt

 Tested up to: 3.2
 Stable tag: 0.2

 CAPTCHA's suck.
-At Are You a Human, we are making games to fight bots with fun.
-Please try out our beta!
+Are You a Human’s PlayThru is a CAPTCHA alternative that replaces the twisted, distorted text with games.

 == Description ==

-This is the Beta release of the Are You A Human WordPress plugin.
-We are actively developing both the plugin and the PlayThru itself.

-It might not work everywhere, all the time, but we think it is good enough to start letting people test-drive it.

-Our PlayThru solves the two main problems with CAPTCHAs: terrible user experience and lousy security.

-Our PlayThru is more simple, intuitive, and fun for people because it uses games that are easy to figure out for humans, but difficult for bots.
+PlayThru replaces the awful user experience of normal CAPTCHAs with short and simple games.
+They are easy for your users and difficult for bots to break.

+Are You a Human’s PlayThru provides security for your site’s comments and registration sections.
+It is easy to install and difficult for spammers to circumvent.
 We collect lots of data about how a visitor plays our game, which we feed into our algorithm to continuously improve our security.
-The combination of interaction plus multiple games makes PlayThru a superior verification solution.

-We love feedback, so please tell us how to make PlayThru better at [http://support.areyouahuman.com]("http://support.areyouahuman.com").
+Please learn more about PlayThru at the [Are You a Human website](http://areyouahuman.com).

+Installing PlayThru requires a Publisher Key, which can be acquired from the Are You a Human publisher portal.
+To get your publisher key, please create an account on our [registration page](http://areyouahuman.com/signup).

+We love feedback and would like to hear from you.
+Please leave us some on our [support forum](http://support.areyouahuman.com/).
+We also like to get some shout outs on our [Facebook page](http://www.facebook.com/areyouahuman).

-Thanks and fight bots with fun.
+Thank you and fight bots with fun!

 == Installation ==

 1. Upload `areyouahuman/` to the `/wp-content/plugins/` directory
-1. Register for an account at [http://portal.areyouahuman.com]("http://portal.areyouahuman.com")
+1. Register for an account at [http://portal.areyouahuman.com](http://portal.areyouahuman.com)
-1. Register your site under the Domains tab to get your API keys
+1. Register your site under the Domains tab to get your Publisher and Scoring keys
-1. Insert your API keys in the admin panel under settings > areyouahuman
+1. Insert your API keys in the Wordpress admin panel under settings > areyouahuman
+1. Fight spam with fun!

 == Frequently Asked Questions ==

 = What browsers do you support? =

-HTML5 Canvas Version

-* IE >= 9
-* Chrome >= 12.0
-* Firefox >= 5.0
-* Safari >= 4.0

-Adobe Flash Player (11 or Higher) Version

-* IE >= 7
-* Chrome >= 12.0
-* Firefox >= 5.0
-* Safari >= 3.2
+For a full list of frequently asked questions, please see our [FAQ page](http://areyouahuman.com/faqs)

+If you have other questions, please let us know!
+We love feedback, and it can be left at our [support forum](http://support.areyouahuman.com).

 == Screenshots ==